-In this paper, we demonstrate robust synchronization of pulse trains from two separate fs lasers, with a timing jitter of < 5 fs, at a bandwidth of 160 Hz, observed over an interval of 1 min.
-The two independent mode-locked Ti:sapphire lasers [11] operate at 780 nm and 820 nm respectively, with $\sim 100 \text{ MHz}$ repetition rates.
+In this paper, we demonstrate robust synchronization of pulse trains from two separate is lasers, with a timing jitter of < 5 fs, at a bandwidth of 160 Hz, observed over an interval of one minute.
+The two independent mode-locked Ti:Sapphire lasers11 operate at 780 nm and 820 nm respectively, with ~ 100 MHz repetition rates.
 One laser is pumped by a Spectra Physics Millenia and the other by a Coherent Verdi.
 The bandwidth of both lasers corresponds to a transform limit of <20 fs mode-locked pulses.
-The synchronization scheme shown in figure 1 employs two high-speed photodiodes to detect the two pulse trains.
-These signals are then input to four phase-locked loops (PLL) working at different timing resolutions.
-Using the first PLL, the repetition rate of laser 1 is synchronized to a stable RF source, with in-loop error signal indicating an rms timing jitter less than 10 fs over a bandwidth of 10kHz.
-Laser 2 is synchronized directly to laser 1 using the second PLL which compares and locks the fundamental frequencies of the two lasers at 100 MHz.
+Our synchronization scheme shown in Fig. 1 employs two high-speed photo-diodes to detect the two pulse trains.
+These signals are then input to three phase locked loops (PLL) working at different timing resolutions.
+We synchronize the repetition rate of laser #1 to a stable RF source, while laser #2is synchronized to laser #1 using the PLL.
+The first PLL compares and locks the fundamental frequencies of the two lasers to 100 MHz.
 The phase shift between the two 100 MHz signals can be used to control the timing offset between two pulse trains.
-The third PLL compares the phase of the 80th harmonic of the two repetition frequencies; i.e. at 8 GHz.
-The third loop is activated and replaces the second one when the two pulse trains are nearly overlapped.
-This represents an electronic realization of a 'differential micrometer'-the 100 MHz loop provides the full dynamic range of timing offset between two pulse trains, while the 8 GHz loop produces enhanced phase stability of the repetition frequency.
-To minimize jitter further, the intensity of the sum frequency signal from the two pulse trains overlapped in space and time is directly
+The second PLL compares the phase of the 80th harmonic of the two repetition frequencies; i.e., at 8 GHz.
+The second loop is activated and replaces the first one when the two pulse trains are nearly overlapped.
+This represents an electronic realization of a "differential micrometer", - the 100 MHz loop provides the full dynamic range of timing offset between two pulse trains, while the 8 GHz loop produces enhanced phase stability of the repetition frequency.
+To further minimize jitter, the intensity of the sum frequency signal from the two pulse trains overlapped in space and time is directly used as a control error signal for a third loop.
+This third loop can be usefully activated only when the 8 GHz PLL is working effectively and most timing jitter noise has already been eliminated.
+All three loops actuate fast piezo-transducers (PZT) mounted to the laser end-mirrors.
+We use a combination of a fast, small, PZT and a slow, long, PZT to achieve a high servo bandwidth (> 50 kHz) and a large tuning range.